 Imago was developed in the mid 1980s by Harville Hendrix and Helen LaKelly Hunt, authors of the best-selling book “Getting the Love You Want: A Guide for Couples”.

 It continues to evolve and spread.
-Workshops, trainings and therapy are offered in about 33 countries around the world.
+Workshops, trainings and therapy are offered in over 30 countries around the world.